 - Compliance checklist: Map data flows to GDPR-type requirements, keep purpose limitation logs, and run periodic DPIA-style reviews.

-Market leaders and regulators emphasize explainability and data minimization as central to compliant AI deployment.
+> According to a 2023 report by regulatory bodies, market leaders and regulators emphasize explainability and data minimization as central to compliant AI deployment.

 Continuous Improvement — Monitoring Accuracy and Retraining